chasewnelson/EBT/README.md

 * <a name="get-random-integers"></a>**get\_random\_integers.pl**.
 You want to get a certain number of random integer values in a range.
 At the command line, provide this script with three arguments: (1) number of random integer values wanted; (2) bottom of range (inclusive); (3) top of range (inclusive).
 Returns the specified number of random integers in the desired range.
 Here's an example to return 10 values in the range [3,999]:

         get_random_integers.pl 10 3 999

+* <a name="get-unique-values"></a>**get\_unique\_values.pl**.
+You have a table with a column containing multiple rows with the same value(s) (i.e., duplicates), and you want to extract just the unique ones (i.e., remove duplicate values) and generate summary statistics for the duplicates.
+At the command line, provide this script with two arguments: (1) the name of the input tab-delimited file; and (2) the column number to analyze.
+The script outputs the unique values in the column, i.e., duplicate values eliminated, including the header.
+Also creates a summary statistics file in the working directory, by the name *\_unique\_values\_summary.txt.
+Here's an example:

+        get_unique_values.pl <my_table.txt> <column_number>

 * <a name="gff-to-gtf"></a>**gff2gtf.pl**. (*Helpful for preparing **<a target="_blank" href="https://github.com/chasewnelson/snpgenie">SNPGenie</a>** input!*) You want to convert a GFF file to a simpler <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file, compatible with SNPGenie input.
 At the command line, provide this script with one argument: a General Feature Format (.gff) file.
 It will extract the coding element annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie, with "gene_id" annotations identified using the GFF "ID" tag.
 Not working, or need a different tag?
 Let us know, and we'll improve it!
 Here's an example:

         gff2gtf.pl <my_gff_file.gff>